 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words and demonstrate course-related knowledge.
-Threads must be supported by at least 2 peer-reviewed sources and include biblical integration.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
+Threads must be supported by at least 2 peer-reviewed sources, the course textbook, and biblical integration.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Each reply must be 250–350 words.
+Each reply must be at least 250 words.
 Replies must include 1 peer-reviewed source.

 The student will write a brief statement in current APA that lays the foundation of a training idea that will be developed in the course.

 The student will complete 3 case studies in current APA format, answering various questions about the assigned cases.
 The answers to each Case Study must be 3–5 pages and, in addition to the course textbooks, the student must include 2 scholarly, peer-reviewed references that have been published within the past 5 years.